andreabassetti/fairtrade/README.md

 - Rows with 'NaN' values were dropped
 - Made sure all the columns had the right data type
 - Finally exported the file as a csv
-We also created an ERD to visualize relationships
+- We also created an ERD to visualize relationships in the database
 ![Screen Shot 2022-03-15 at 8 21 32 PM](https://user-images.githubusercontent.com/91562577/158493086-9058aadc-fb70-4e99-b57e-258c5abd7f8f.png)